daattali/daattali.github.io/test.md

 ## Step 7 - Hosting interactive R markdown documents

-Shiny Server is useful not only for hosying Shiny applications, but also for hosting interactive R markdown documents.
+Shiny Server is useful not only for hosting Shiny applications, but also for hosting interactive R markdown documents.
 You can learn more about interactive R markdown documents [on RStudio's official Rmarkdown site](http://rmarkdown.rstudio.com/).
 At this point you should have a working Shiny Server that can host Shiny applications, but it cannot yet host interactive R markdown documents because the `rmarkdown` R package isn't installed.
 Shiny Server comes with a sample interactive document that is available at `http://<^>your_server_ip<^>:3838/sample-apps/rmd/`.
 If you go to that URL right now, you will see an error.
 Let's install the `rmarkdown` package to fix that.

 ```
 sudo su - -c "R -e \"install.packages('rmarkdown', repos='http://cran.rstudio.com/')\""
 ```

-Now Shiny Server is set up to host interactive R markdown documents as well as Shiny applications.
+Now Shiny Server is set up to run interactive R markdown documents as well as Shiny applications.
 To verify that interactive documents work, go to `http://<^>your_server_ip<^>:3838/sample-apps/rmd/` and ensure there is no error.

 ## Step 8 - Install Shiny Server Professional